 If you’re just getting into hiking and hillwalking, or even considering trying wild camping for the first time, buying outdoor kit can be a daunting prospect.
 There are literally hundreds of brands to choose from, and some eye-watering prices.
 Luckily, Outdoors Magic is here to help with our buyer’s guide to best value budget outdoor gear.
 We’ve got plenty of advice on how to be a savvy outdoor shopper.

 ‘Buy cheap, buy twice’: this old saying definitely applies to outdoor kit.
 The key to buying on a budget is not necessarily to buy the cheapest product you can find.
 Instead, look for the gear that represents the best value while remaining affordable.
 A slightly more expensive item that will last for years is a good investment.
 It is a much more sensible purchase than something that lasts only a couple of trips.

-Having said that, it’s worth spending a bit more – or as much as you can practicably afford – on key bits of kit.
+Having said that, it’s worth spending a bit more – or as much as you can reasonably afford – on key bits of kit.
 This includes a decent pair of boots, for example.
 As anyone who’s suffered painful blisters from poorly-fitting footwear will tell you, good boots or trail shoes can make the difference between a great day in the great outdoors and a miserable one.

-Footwear in particular is a highly individual purchasing decision.
-You should visit a good outdoor shop and try on multiple pairs to find a walking boot or shoe that suits your foot shape.
+Footwear in particular is a highly individual purchase.
+You should visit a good outdoor shop and try on lots of pairs to find a walking boot or shoe that suits your foot shape.
 That’s why we haven’t included a budget boot in our list of low-priced picks (though there are plenty of bargains to be had).

 Savings and discounts